For online retailers, your software platform is the lifeblood of your business. It’s just like that amazing first hire.

-When I built my last ecommerce business, our custom software platform was a critical part of our success.
-Our system allowed us to grow from $1 million annual revenue to a $100 million run rate in under a year.
-In the process we acquired 8 million Facebook fans, 11 million email subscribers, 56 fulfilment robots, and raised over $100 million in venture capital.
+When I built my last e-commerce business, our custom software platform was a critical part of our success.
+It allowed us to grow from $1 million annual revenue to a $100 million run rate in under a year.
+In the process, we acquired eight million Facebook fans, 11 million email subscribers, 56 fulfillment robots, and raised more than $100 million in venture capital.

 The revenue hacks we built into our platform were the key to unlocking the monthly revenue growth shown in this chart:

-While easy to setup and use, the most popular ecommerce platforms fall short, especially for larger clients.
-In fact, a recent research report from Internet Retailer revealed that nearly half of all e-retailers are looking for a new ecommerce platform.
+While easy to set up and use, the most popular e-commerce platforms fall short, especially for larger clients.
+In fact, a report from Internet Retailer revealed that nearly half of all e-retailers are looking for a new e-commerce platform.

-These deficiencies are the reason for such an alarming rate of frustration — when Internet Retailer states that nearly 50% of existing stores are looking for a new platform, something is clearly lacking.
+These deficiencies are the reason for such an alarming rate of frustration.
+When so many existing stores are looking for a new platform, something is clearly lacking.

-While building a fully custom solution offers the most flexibility, it’s certainly not for the faint of heart.
-As I started my last company nearly a decade ago there was simply no other way — we HAD to build our own custom software to reach our goals.
+While building a fully-custom solution offers the most flexibility, it’s certainly not for the faint of heart.
+When I started my last company nearly a decade ago, there was simply no other way.
+We HAD to build our own custom software to reach our goals.
 Today, building a fully-custom solution is likely a fools-errand for all but the largest, most technologically savvy companies.

-In my experience, annual sales volume is the biggest determinant.
+In my experience, the annual sales volume is the biggest determinant.

-Through my conversations with hundreds of ecommerce entrepreneurs, I’ve noticed an interesting trend.
-As stores approach $1 million in annual revenue, their dissatisfaction with their current ecommerce platform grows exponentially.
+Through my conversations with hundreds of e-commerce entrepreneurs, I’ve noticed an interesting trend.
+As stores approach $1 million in annual revenue, their dissatisfaction with their current e-commerce platform grows exponentially.
 My team calls this the “million dollar ceiling.”
-When stores reach this level of success, they must figure out a way around the limitations of off-shelf-software, or they will simply stop growing as fast as they should.
+When stores reach this level of success, they must figure out a way around the limitations of off-the-shelf software or they will simply stop growing as fast as they should.

-The math is simple — a store making $1 million in annual sales that recognizes a 20% increase in conversion rate will drive an incremental $200,000 in annual sales.
-If you can re-platform to a better solution for less than the incremental profit you make from those sales, you’ll payback the investment in under a year.
+The math is simple — a store making $1 million in annual sales that recognizes a 20 percent increase in conversion rate will drive an incremental $200,000 in annual sales.
+If you can re-platform to a better solution for less than the incremental profit you make from those sales, you’ll pay back the investment in under a year.